-February was added to the older Roman calendar some time in the 700’s BCE when two new months were added to the new Gregorian calendar, to match it up better with the length of the Earth’s journey round the sun.
+February was added to the older Julian calendar in the 700’s BCE when two new months were added to create the new Gregorian calendar, matching it up more closely with the actual length of the Earth’s journey round the sun.

-The northern English scholar monk and later saint Bede, it meant “the month of cakes,” when ritual offerings of savory cakes and loaves of bread would be made to ensure a good year’s harvest.
+The northern English scholar monk , saint Bede, wrote that February was celebrated as “the month of cakes,” when ritual offerings of savory cakes and loaves of bread were made to ensure a good year’s harvest.

 “The Tuatha de Danaan, the people of the (mother) goddess Danu in Celtic mythology; a race inhabiting Ireland before the arrival of the Milesians (the ancestors of the modern Irish).
 They were said to have been skilled in magic, and the earliest reference to them relates that, after they were banished from heaven because of their knowledge, they descended on Ireland in a cloud of mist.
 They were thought to have disappeared into the hills when overcome by the Milesians.
 The Leabhar Gabhála (Book of Invasions), a fictitious history of Ireland from the earliest times, treats them as actual people, and they were so regarded by native historians up to the 17th century.
 In popular legend they have become associated with the numerous fairies still supposed to inhabit the Irish landscape”.
 From The Encylopedia Britannica

 Brigid was said to visit one’s home at Imbolc.
-People would make a bed for her, and leave food and drink, and leave items of clothing outside for her to bless.

-Brigid was petitioned to protect homes and livestock.
+People would make a bed for her, and leave food and drink and items of clothing outside in the hope of receiving her blessings, petitioning her to protect homes and livestock.

 This was a time for feasting and visits to sacred wells, and a time for ritual divination.
 A St Brigid’s cross is made from rushes and was placed in doorways to protect the home from harm, representing the wheel of the seasons.

-An old Norse rune ING or INGUZ is a fire sign rune, associated with male fertility, vitality and recovery from sickness.
+The old Norse rune ING or INGUZ is a fire sign rune, associated with male fertility, vitality and recovery from sickness.
 This powerful protective rune can also be noticed incorporated into pargeting, used in half-timbered buildings in Britain and northern Europe

-Life is an Ignition.
-They would light bonfires on the hilltops by night, and by day might run cattle through the smoke of lower lying bonfires, asking divine protection for the livestock.
+The people would light bonfires on the hilltops by night, and by day might run cattle through the smoke of lower lying bonfires, asking divine protection for the livestock.

 Imbolc was a key moment in weather forecasting.
-This was the time when The Cailleach —divine crone of Gaelic tradition—gathered firewood for the rest of the winter.
-Legend said if she knew the winter was going to last a good while longer, she’d make sure the weather during Imbolc was fine and sunny, and she would use this window of good weather go out and about, gathering firewood to top up her stores.
+This was the time when The Cailleach —the divine crone of Gaelic tradition—gathered firewood for the rest of the winter.
+If the Cailleach knew the winter was going to last a good while longer, she’d make sure of good weather during Imbolc and would use it to gather more firewood to top up her stores.
 Bad weather at Imbolc was good news.
 The Cailleach wasn’t worried about running out of firewood.
 She had turned over and gone back to sleep and the worst of winter was almost over.

 ‘Dark sacred night’…yes, but when the dark goes on too long, we shout back at the dark, fighting back with the Promethean gift of fire.